chmduquesne/gpg-workflow/README.md

 ### Creating or renewing the key secrets

-There are only 2 commands that you should really care about:
+The only 2 really important targets are `new` and `renew`, because they are the starting points of the flow.
+All commands provide helpful text as to what you should do next.

     make new